-- The first reusable spacecraft, the space shuttle Columbia, was launched from the Kennedy Space Center in Florida on its maiden voyage on April 12, 1981. - The word "Tallahassee" is of Creek derivation and is frequently translated as "old town" or "old fields."
+- The word "Tallahassee" is of Creek derivation and is frequently translated as "old town" or "old fields."
 The name may have been taken from the Seminole Indians who occupied the area. - Juan Ponce de Leon came ashore on the northeast coast of Florida sometime between April 2 and April 8, 1513.
-He called the area la Florida, in honor of Pascua Florida (feast of the flowers), a popular celebration held in Spain around Easter.

-- A prior Constitution in 1868 provided that the Seminole Tribe was entitled to a member in the Florida Senate and House. - St. Augustine is the oldest continuously inhabited European settlement in North America.
+He called the area la Florida, in honor of Pascua Florida (feast of the flowers), a popular celebration held in Spain around Easter. - A prior Constitution in 1868 provided that the Seminole Tribe was entitled to a member in the Florida Senate and House. - St. Augustine is the oldest continuously inhabited European settlement in North America.

-- Snow fell in Dade County on January 20, 1977. - Dr. John Gorrie of Apalachicola patented the process of making ice artificially in 1851. - The St. John's River is one of the few rivers that flows north instead of south, and at 273 miles in length, it is Florida's longest river.
+- Snow fell in Dade County on January 20, 1977. - Dr. John Gorrie of Apalachicola patented the process of making ice artificially in 1851. - The St. Johns River is one of the few rivers that flows north instead of south, and at 273 miles in length, it is Florida's longest river.